Workplace collaboration is not just a trend or buzzword, but a vital component for a healthy, thriving business.

 Fifteen percent of an employee’s total work time—over 300 hours a year—is wasted in inefficient or ineffective communications, according to the 2017 Workplace Productivity and Communications Technology Report.

 A unified digital workplace supports work and discussions of all varieties to streamline operations, minimize toggle time between apps, and keep trains of thought on course for boosted workflow.

-If workers are switching back and forth between a productivity tool, a collaboration tool, a company intranet, and a departmental program, efficiency gets lost in the shuffle.
+If workers are switching back and forth between a productivity tool, a collaboration software, a company intranet, and a departmental program, efficiency gets lost in the shuffle.
 Performing due diligence to make a strategic decision is worthwhile.

 An ideal workplace collaboration tool includes different modules for managing repetitive processes, cases, and project management.
 Working in one public app also builds transparency and accountability for a healthy work environment.

 Introducing a workplace collaboration tool should not require a complete IT overhaul.
 Select a program that works with other systems already in place.
 Third-party API integrations connect data to provide real-time information for timely goal achievement.